dwadhwa123/cse15l-lab-reports/lab-report-week-1.md

 ![Screenshot](https://user-images.githubusercontent.com/114367462/193203794-2ab46a33-d12b-4e34-9cfe-aa65315559ef.png)

 ## Remotely Connecting
+* The next step is to install OpenSSH which is only a step necessary for Windows users.
+(Open SSH is already on Mac)
+* Next, type the command ssh cs15lfa22fx@ieng6.ucsd.edu with the 'fx' replaced.
+Type yes when prompted and enter your password.

 ## Trying some commands
+* After logging into the secure shell, you can try running commands such as cd, mkdir, ls, etc
+* Below is the result of running the command ls -a which results in all of the files being shown.

 ## Moving files with scp
+* Create a file called WhereAmI.java and save it to your computer
+* As of right now, if you run ls inside the secure shell you will not see this new file.
+To copy it from your client to the shell, use the command scp WhereAmI.java cs15lfa22fx@ieng6.ucsd.edu:~/ with the "zz" replaced.
+* Now running ls, you will see the WhereAmI.java file in the shell and can run it.

 ## Setting an SSH key
+* Type the command ssh-keygen and return multiple times in order to take the default path.
+* In order to complete the process, type the following commands: ssh cs15lfa22fx@ieng6.ucsd.edu, mkdir .ssh, scp /Users/dhruv/.ssh/id_rsa.pub cs15lfa22@ieng6.ucsd.edu:~/.ssh/authorized_keys and replace your username
+* Now you will no longer have to type your password repeatedly while using the ssh and scp commands

 ## Optimizing Remote Running
+* Finally, you can optimizing remote running further by typing a command along with the ssh command.
+* An example of the ssh command with the ls command is shown below.
+When the secure shell opens, results of the ls command will automatically generate.